-Sustainability certification is important to REA because it provides third party verification that international and national standards for environmentally and socially responsible palm oil production are being achieved and maintained.
+Sustainability certification is important to REA because it provides third party verification that national and international standards for environmentally and socially responsible palm oil production are being achieved and maintained.

 The Roundtable on Sustainable Palm Oil